It's hard to believe that I run a successful business.

 I couldn’t keep going in 100 directions.
 And I wanted to be more in control of my life - I wanted to travel on my schedule, not my speaking/teaching schedule.

 Up until this point I had never read a book about business, especially online business.
 I didn’t know our wonderful wild world existed.
-I had built this brand and multiple businesses on just pure gut and instinct.
+I had built this brand and multiple income streams on just pure gut and instinct.

 Then I read two books that changed how I ran my businesses: